mwd8a/SAS-STAT-ADV1-Demo/README.md

 In this demonstration, we build a predictive linear regression model and test some variables for *effect modification* and *confounding*.
 The key SAS procedures used are PROC REG and PROC GLM.

 The data set CHOL is created by running the code in **chol_raw.sas**.
-The varibles in this data set are given below
+The variables in this data set are given below

 * **ID** for *Subject ID*
 * **AGE** for *Age*